kbengine/kbengine/kbe/src/lib/python/Doc/library/stdtypes.rst

 :class:`float`, :class:`decimal.Decimal` and :class:`fractions.Fraction`)
-Python's hash for numeric types is based on a single mathematical function that's defined for any rational number, and hence applies to all instances of :class:`int` and :class:`fraction.Fraction`, and all finite instances of :class:`float` and :class:`decimal.Decimal`.
+Python's hash for numeric types is based on a single mathematical function that's defined for any rational number, and hence applies to all instances of :class:`int` and :class:`fractions.Fraction`, and all finite instances of :class:`float` and :class:`decimal.Decimal`.
 Essentially, this function is given by reduction modulo ``P`` for a fixed prime ``P``.
 The value of ``P`` is made available to Python as the :attr:`modulus` attribute of